zixipay/zixipay.github.io/merchant.md

 **\* exchange, xamount, xcurrency and xrate are used when ```Automatic exchange to USDZ``` is activated in the [Merchant Settings](#merchant-settings) or this was an invoice payment with enabled ```multicurrency```.**

-**VERY IMPORTANT:** If there was an error/technical problem during IPN callback, our system would try up to 5 times until it is done successfully and nevertheless there is a tiny chance your system receives more than one IPN callback for the same transaction.
-Your IPN callback handler must always watch for duplicate callbacks by checking ```zxid``` (ZixiPay transaction id) or a method of your choice to avoid double deposit/credit on your side.

 **IMPORTANT 1:** If the receiving end is behind a firewall, ZixiPay's IP addresses and TCP port 443 needs to be permitted to pass through.

 **IMPORTANT 2:** Callback is HTTPS only, so SSL needs to be enabled and valid on the receiving end.

+**IMPORTANT 3:** Callback isn't a real-time service, it might take a few minutes for each incoming payment callback to hit your endpoint.

+**IMPORTANT 4:** Each Callback waits a maximum of 5 seconds to receive an HTTP 200 response or it is considered failed.
+So the code that handles the callback on the receiving end has to be fast and quick.

+**IMPORTANT 5:** If Callback doesn't receive an HTTP 200 response, for whatever reason (SSL handshake validation, timeout, server error 503, etc), then ZixiPay will retry delivery of the IPN message up to an additional 10 times.

+**VERY IMPORTANT:** If there was an error/technical problem during IPN callback, our system would try up to 10 times until it is done successfully and nevertheless there is a tiny chance your system receives more than one IPN callback for the same transaction.
+The IPN callback handler must always watch for duplicate callbacks by checking ```zxid``` (ZixiPay transaction id) or a method of your choice to avoid double deposits/credits on your side.